zainkhokhar1/Zain-s-Desk-WebApp/README.md

  1. Edit the name of the chapter.
  2. Add a picture for the chapter.
  3. Save buttonn and cancel button.

+ For next 1 hour make this single chapter preview file modular to work properly.